LAPD Air Support Division: Accidents and incidents

 On May 29, 1974, Commander Paul J. Gillen was killed when his helicopter crashed.

 On June 11, 1976, Officer Jeffrey B. Lindenberg was killed when the Bell 47G-5 helicopter (U.S. reg.
 N7085J) he was training in lost power and crashed while landing.
 Lindenberg was practicing simulated urban high-rise rooftop landings at an off-site pad on top of a small mountain near the Los Angeles Zoo in the hills above Hollywood.
 On short final approach, the engine lost power and the helicopter impacted 4 in short of the pad.
 The helicopter rolled down the mountain side 162 ft.
 Lindenberg was killed and another officer was seriously injured.
 Lindenberg had been with the agency for seven years.
 Lindenberg was an experienced instrument rated pilot with 3575 hours of total flight time and 426 in type.

 On March 1, 1983, Reserve Officer Stuart Taira was killed as a result of a police helicopter crash.
 Taira, an observer for the helicopter unit, and two other officers were conducting aerial patrols following a tornado.
 In between patrols the officers were dispatched to investigate a report of a burglar on a roof.
 As the helicopter took off it struck a power line, causing it to crash.
 The officers survived the initial impact and Taira was able to exit the aircraft.
 Taira then returned to the aircraft in an attempt to rescue his two partners.
 One of the helicopter's rotors struck Taira in the head, killing him.
 Taira was posthumously awarded the department's Medal of Valor.

-On June 13, 1991, Officers Gary Alan Howe and Charles Randall Champe were killed when they experienced an in-flight engine failure which caused their helicopter to crash into a parking lot.
+On June 13, 1991, Officers Gary Alan Howe and Charles Randall Champe were killed when they experienced an in-flight engine failure which caused their helicopter to crash into a parking lot near Normandie Elementary School.
 They were flying an AS350B1 helicopter (U.S. reg.
 N214LA).